Goodwin126/card_game/README.md

 # card_game

-A simple card game in which you need to guess a card
+This card game is quite simple: you need to choose all the pairs of cards.